Table of Contents

 Arbitrary

-All of this is standard information theory, but I was had never really wrapped my head around it when I was learning physics.
-I now find it tremendously clarifying.
+All of this is standard information theory, but I never really wrapped my head around it when I was encountering it for the first time.
+I now find these observations to be tremendously clarifying.

 What emerges is a picture of “entropy” as fundamental to probability itself.
 A “probability”, a frequentist might declare, is nothing but the long run proportion of outcomes of a particular event.
 And, any finite sample from some set of events occurring according to a probability distribution necessarily has a multinomial distribution.
 Entropy enters immediately.
-Entropy, it turns out, is intimately related to the basic act of “sampling”.
+Entropy, it turns out, is intimately related to the basic act of “sampling”, or, even more fundamentally, to the basic notion of an “event space”.
 This I find much more satisfying than Shannon’s communications-focused approach.

 But it still seems mysterious to me that has the form that it does.
 Why is it ?
 This expression is so simple that it feels like its form should be obvious.

-This expression has the curious property of acting being “derivation”, i.e. it obeys the Leibniz Rule like a derivative.
+This expression has the curious property of acting like a “derivation”, i.e. it obeys the Leibniz Rule like a derivative.
 If we write , then .
 Compare with .
 Is itself the derivative of something?

-Furthermore it is quite unsatisfactory the entropy has so much to do with probability distributions, which often are a “subjective”, representing “degrees of belief”, or represent hypothetical long-run frequencies, rather than “objective” features of reality.
+Furthermore it feels unsatisfactory that the entropy has so much to do with probability distributions, which often are a “subjective”, representing “degrees of belief”, or represent hypothetical long-run frequencies, rather than “objective” features of reality.
 Entropy, it feels, is more fundamental than this.

 This is an immediate simplification, actually.
 We can do away with the idea of a sequence of samples with a probability entirely.
-From here on we will think of entropy as characterizing the growth rate of a space.
+From here on we will think of entropy as characterizing the growth rate of the volume of a space.

-My first thought was to try to identify as something like a surface area , which for a 3D cube with side length and volume comes out to , and for the 3-sphere with radius to .
-But to get a volume, these expressions would have to be integrated rather than exponentiated.
+From here, my first thought was to try to identify itself as something like a surface area , i.e. as analogous to, for a 3D cube with side length and volume , , and for the 3-sphere with radius , to .
+But to get volume from these expression, they would have to be integrated rather than exponentiated as we do with the entropy.

-The better analog of of is the dimension argument of a -dimensional volume.
+The better analog for is the dimension argument of a -dimensional volume.
 After all, itself is the volume of a -dimensional product of our underlying set .

 Let us examine some volume expressions we do understand, the -cube, -sphere, and -simplex: